pokemontrades/flairhq/README.md

 ### 1. Create two subreddits for testing

-You probably don't to do testing on production so the we suggest to create two subreddits for testing purposes.
+You don't want to do testing on production so the we suggest you create 2 subreddits for testing purposes.
 [Start here](https://www.reddit.com/subreddits/create).
 You can choose any names for it (such as yourUsername and yourUsername1).
 Once you have the subreddits created, create another reddit account.
 Your first account will automatically get mod permission on both subreddits and the other one you can use to testing from end user point of view.

 ### 2. Install prerequisites

-   Make sure you have Node.js ([some helpful guides here](https://nodejs.org/en/download/package-manager/)) and MongoDB ([check it here](https://docs.mongodb.com/manual/installation/)) installed (you can install both of them using default settings).
-If possible install the newest stable release.
-For Node.js version 4.0.0 is minimal.
+   Make sure you have Node.js ([some helpful guides here](https://nodejs.org/en/download/package-manager/)) and MongoDB ([check it here](https://docs.mongodb.com/manual/installation/)) installed.
+Node.js 4.0.0 or greater is required.
+Install git.

 ### 3. Prepare the application folder

-   Clone the repository using `git clone https://github.com/pokemontrades/flairhq.git` (you might have to install git first).
+   Clone the repository using `git clone https://github.com/pokemontrades/flairhq.git`.
 Navigate into the directory `flairhq` and run `npm install` to install the dependencies.
 After all of them are installed you can start preparing your local configuration.
    Copy `config/local.example.js` to `config/local.js`.
 You'll use it in next steps.

 ### 4. Create a reddit app